 The tools in this section aren’t toolbox necessities.
 They make some aspects of wrenching easier, but for most basic maintenance tasks, you can get by without them.

 If you absolutely need to remove a stubborn bolt, you can turn to impact wrenches, Car and Driver reports.
 For removing wheel lug nuts, though, they’re a bit overkill.
-For a fraction of the price, I can get a 4-sided lug wrench which serves the same basic purpose.
+For a fraction of the price, I can get a 4-sided lug wrench that serves the same basic purpose.
 And I’ve had to replace several lugs that were stripped by over-enthusiastic tire shop employees wielding impact wrenches.

-One way to avoid both stripped and loose bolts is to use a torque wrench, Car and Driver and PM report.
+One way to avoid both stripped and loose bolts is to use a torque wrench, Car and Driver says.
 These are essentially socket wrenches but designed to limit how much torque (twisting force) they apply to bolts.
 If you look in your car’s or bike’s service manual, you’ll see that its bolts have a specified torque value.
 If you go over it, you risk stripping the bolt, warping a brake rotor, or even snapping parts off.
 But if you don’t apply enough torque, the bolt could come loose, and cause its own share of problems.

 Some torque wrenches are purely mechanical, and thus cheaper.
 Others, though, are digital, which makes them pricier but more accurate.
 However, it’s possible to find a perfectly serviceable torque wrench for your toolbox for about $50.
 But keep in mind, it has to be calibrated periodically.